BattletechModders/RogueTech/CustomAmmoCategories/ReadMe.txt

 Weapon definition
 new fields
+  "APDamage": 10, - damage amount always inflicted to inner structure trough armor.
+If armor breached this damage will be added to normal damage.
+Additive per mode/ammo/weapon, default 0.
+  "APCriticalChanceMultiplier": 0.5, - armor pierce crit chance multiplier.
+Additive per mode/ammo/weapon, default 0.
+                                  NOTE: if effective APDamage > 0 crit roll is placed anyway.
+But if even if APDamage = 0 and APCriticalChanceMultiplier is set per mode ammo or weapon crit will be placed on each hit without damage to inner structure (like AP autocannon ammo).
+So weapon can inflict AP damage + AP crit or AP crit alone.
+                                  To have APCriticalChanceMultiplier apply normally AdvancedCirtProcessing should be true.
+                                  On crit resolve if there is still armor > 0 in location crit chance will be multiplied to APCriticalChanceMultiplier (if set).
+                                  Consider to be used to lower crit chance if trough armor.
+If there no armor in location crit chance will not be altered.
+                                  If AdvancedCirtProcessing is false crit will still be rolled but chance will not be altered.
   "EvasivePipsIgnored" : 1, This value can be controlled via weapon's EvasivePipsIgnored statistic value (float) "ProjectileSpeedMultiplier": 0.1, - projectile speed multiplier.
 Less is slower.
 Multiplicative per weapon/mode/ammo.
 Works only with ImprovedBallistic true (ballistic/laser/ppc/missile)
                                      NOTE!
 Do not set this to low values cause if projectile flying takes too long attack sequence will be terminated by timeout.